dwyl/learn-elixir/codecov_example/README.md

 is not even needed, for example a clause in a function that can never be reached.

+It's a useful tool to have integrated from the beginning of your project because it encourages good practices from the beginning.
+Plus, it's easier to write tests as you write new code rather than trying to retrospectively write them later on (when everything is broken and you have no idea why 🔥🔥🔥🔥🔥🔥🔥🔥).

 Now that that's out of the way let's set up a simple mix project and add code coverage to it.